 Can Pottery Clay Be Mixed – Pottery For Beginners

-Pottery clay can be mixed?
+Yes, Pottery clay can be mixed.
 And, in fact, Potters often mix different Clays to achieve more favorable characteristics.
-You want the two clays to have the same firing temperatures, moisture, and shrinkage rates because it lowers the stress on the pottery and affects the glaze results.
+You want the two clays to have the same firing temperatures, moisture content, and shrinkage rates because this lowers stress on the pottery and affects glaze results.

 If you’d like to learn more about mixing clay, we will cover everything that you need to know in the following article.
 Keep reading to learn more.